-Tracking Devices for Fleet Vehicles: More Than Just Compliance
+Tracking Devices for Fleet Vehicles: More Than Just Maintaining Compliance

-The ELD mandate requires all fleets to electronically log Hours of Service.
+The ELD mandate requires all fleets to electronically log Hours of Service (HoS).
 Many fleet managers choose a device based solely on this requirement.
-But elog devices (ELD) offer so much more to managers, drivers, and fleet companies.
-Many devices offer the following:
+But eLog devices, or Electronic Logging Devices (ELDs) offer so much more to managers, drivers, and fleet companies.
+Many of these devices offer the following:

 - Real-time GPS location

 - Idle time tracking and trending

 - Driver behavior reports and trends